-With sunshine and March just around the corner, it feels like Spring is upon us and we’re getting in the spirit especially with St David’s Day coming up.
-Taking inspiration for this and the flowers that are starting to appear in the garden and the shops we set about setting up a simple spring art project for our toddler and preschooler.
+With sunshine and March just around the corner, it feels like Spring is upon us and we’re getting in the spirit especially with St David’s Day (St David is the patron saint of Wales as his day is the 1st of March) coming up.
+Taking inspiration for this and the flowers that are starting to appear in the garden we set about setting up a simple spring art project for our toddler and preschooler.
 So gather some spring daffodils and paint and let your toddlers and preschoolers paint what they see in this spring craft for St David’s Day.

 Looking for more Spring Arts and Crafts for Toddlers and Preschoolers then check out ideas here.

 Materials Needed to Paint Daffodils for Spring Art with Toddlers

 We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

 Paint Pots or containers especially when working with different ages.